 Only a family that includes a disabled person and is income eligible may receive a mainstream program voucher.
 Applicants will be selected from the PHA’s housing choice voucher waiting list.

-The Community Action Partnership of Scott, Carver & Dakota Counties will be accepting applications for its waiting list under the Mainstream Section 8 Program beginning Friday, February 13, 2015 and remain open until March 13, 2015.
-Click here for more information including eligibility criteria.
+The Community Action Partnership of Scott, Carver & Dakota Counties accepted applications for its waiting list under the Mainstream Section 8 Program from Friday, February 13, 2015 to Friday, March 13, 2015.